ANASS99T/WSP/README.md

 # Web Scraping Python

-make sure to :
-  -change email and passowrd in config.txt file
-  -clone the WSP folder in the Desktop
+make sure to change email and passowrd in config.txt file & clone the WSP folder in the Desktop